kpboyle1/devtreks/ReadMe.txt

 Pwd: public2A@

 system administrator
-July 07, 2016 update: SqlExpress 2016 databases can be accessed using a Windows OS logged in user –these haven’t been tested with the new db server and aren’t critical for accessing the db in SSMS
+SqlExpress 2016 databases can be accessed using a Windows OS logged in user –these haven’t been tested with the new db server and aren’t critical for accessing the db in SSMS
 User: devtreks01_sa or sa
 Pwd: public